OwenCochell/cursepy/docs/source/advn/collection.rst

 If this handler map was passed to the 'load_handlers()' method, then the handlers will be bound to these events:

-0. Hand1
+1. Hand1
-1. Hand2
+2. Hand2
-2. Hand3
+3. Hand3

-In other words, 'Hand1' will be bound to the 'LIST_GAMES' event, 'Hand2' will be bound to the 'GAME' event, and 'Hand3' will be bound to the 'LIST_CATEGORY' event. capy uses the index of the handler to determine the event ID it should be bound to.
+In other words, 'Hand1' will be bound to the 'LIST_GAMES' event, 'Hand2' will be bound to the 'GAME' event, and 'Hand3' will be bound to the 'LIST_CATEGORY' event. cursepy uses the index of the handler to determine the event ID it should be bound to.
 For example, the index of 'Hand1' is zero, which means it will be bound to the event ID of zero (The 'LIST_GAMES' event).
 If the provided object is a dictatory,